rubynettes/rubynettes/exercises/pine-tutorial/chapter 09/05-game-of-life.md

 * Method `print()` that prints the current grid to the console.

-#### Question!
+#### You may ask yourselves...

-How do you test these 4 methods?
-Find a solution and do it!
+*How do you test these four methods (initialize, set_cell, live? and print)?*
+Try and find a suitable solution for this.
+Your approach should be to test each method, and consult with your partner for this exercise.
+You shouldn't have to consult your coach, unless you feel you cannot possible solve this alone.

 ### Part 2